sttp-book/sttp-book/chapters/getting-started/testing-principles.md

 In other words, this software system has more possible combinations to be tested than the universe has atoms.

-Given that exhaustive testing is impossible, software testers have to then prioritize the tests they will perform.
+Given that exhaustive testing is impossible, software testers have to then prioritise the tests they will perform.

 When prioritizing the test cases, we note that **bugs are not uniformly distributed**.
 Empirically, we observe that some components in some software systems present more